 With most types of goals, you tend to be better off with a long-term mindset.
 When it comes to things like habits and big professional projects, the thing that you can consistently do always beats the thing that you can do intensely for a short while.

 Consolidation can be (but isn’t necessarily) a great strategy to help you get out of debt faster.
-If you have a large number of loans with high interest rates, poor terms, or that are simply held by an especially predatory bank, it could be worth refinancing to get a single, lower rate.
-Less interest and fewer fees means more dollars in your pocket for knocking out the principal!
+If you have a large number of loans with high interest rates, poor terms, or that are held by an especially predatory bank, it could be worth refinancing to get a single, lower rate.
+Less interest and fewer fees mean more dollars in your pocket for knocking out the principal!

-6. Don’t Sacrifice a Damn Thing
+6. Don’t Sacrifice a Single Thing

 Whenever people talk about doing something with their money that will benefit them in the future more than the present, they tend to use words like “sacrifice.”